 What are the disadvantages of family planning?

-Depending on what method of family planning you use, there may be a few disadvantages to take into consideration where so called side effects are concerned.
+Some of the key family planning questions are understanding the disadvantages of family planning. questions Depending on what method of family planning you use, there may be a few disadvantages to take into consideration where so called side effects are concerned.
 This is especially true when using hormonal birth control such as the contraceptive pills or injections, implants, patches or vaginal rings.
 Although many women use these methods happily with no ill effects at all, for some women there may be some noticeable complications or adverse reactions.
 The most common of these may include weight gain, dizziness, nausea and headaches.
 In more serious cases, which rarely occur, there may be strokes, blood clots or ectopic pregnancies.
 After reading that, you may be thinking that the best option is the natural family planning method (more on that later).
 It is true that this method gives no side effects, but bear in mind that it is only about 75% effective, so you would have at least a 25% chance of having an “unplanned” pregnancy.

 What are some different types of family planning?